 Featuring Judy Garland’s Farewell to Films…

 A successful singer, Jenny Bowman hopes to reunite with her son, who she left under the care of his father David, 16 years previously.
-This child, Matt believes he was adopted.
-Matt strikes an immediate bond with her, and spends time with her to his father’s concern.

 I Could Go On Singing – Trailer, Umbrella Entertainment